gptix/gptix.github.io/_posts/hy.md

+---
+layout: post
+title: Meta with Hy and Python
+subtitle: Meta Makes it Betta!
+---

 # Hy, Python, Data Science, and Meta-programming

 **Hy** is an interesting language that can be used by Pythonistas to simplify work in data science.